How Much do Translators Earn?

-Long story short, it depends on how hard and how smart you work (the latter is much more important), but it's totally possible to make a six-figure income doing translation work.
+Long story short depends on how hard and smart you work (the latter is much more critical), but it's possible to make a six-figure income doing translation work.

 On most jobs, I average between $40–80 an hour.
-There is a document attached below that lists common rates you can earn in the language field.
+The PDF attached below lists standard rates you can earn in the language field.

 Last week I signed my first 5-figure contract, and it's not even for translating!
-It's for spot checking someone else's translation of a rather massive work, meaning it's hard but fast work.
+It's for spot-checking someone else's translation of rather massive work, meaning it's hard but fast work.

-Translating text, you can make anywhere from $.05 to $.20 per word, depending on language used, area of expertise, your reputation and size of the client.
+Translating text, you can make anywhere from $.05 to $.20 per word, depending on the language used, area of expertise, reputation, and client size.

-As a personal interpreter you can make the same rates, plus tips.
-I was once offered a $10,000 tip for helping a client navigate medical insurance and settle a $110,000 bill.
-The whole progress took only a few hours a month for 5 months.
+You can make the same rates, plus tips as a personal interpreter.
+I was once offered a $10,000 bonus for helping a client navigate medical insurance and settle a $110,000 bill.
+The whole progress took only a few hours a month for five months.

 Government linguists also earn upward of $60,000 a year, depending on their language set, area of expertise, and whether or not they have a security clearance.
 The average is closer to $100,000.

-As an editor or fact-checker, you can make between $30-$50 an hour, depending on language and urgency of the project.
+As an editor or fact-checker, you can make between $30-$50 an hour, depending on the language and the project's urgency.

-As a voice-over talent, you can make $20-$50 an hour and up, depending on the rarity of your language, the quality of your voice, and how well you market yourself
+As a voice-over talent, you can make $20-$50 an hour or more, depending on the rarity of your language, the quality of your voice, and how well you market yourself.